the-political-compass/data-driven-political-compass/index.md

 [^2]: From this step, we removed politicians with less than 1000 quotes and that have expressed themselves on less than 150 topics (the 15%), as lower thresholds under which we consider unlikely to obtain a sufficient representation of opinions.
 If politicians did not express an opinion towards a topic, we left their sentiment as NaN, eventually replacing it with 0 after standardization for further processing.

 [^3]: This approach has some clear shortcomings – by maximizing the difference between republicans and democrats, we are not taking into account the clear differences that exist within the parties.
 This applies especially to the democratic party which is particularly fragmented: centrists like Joe Manchin have little in common of with extreme progressives like Alexandria Occasio Cortez.
-However, out of several dimensionality reduction techniques we have tried, this supervised method (NCA) gave the best results.
-We also tried using PCA, TNSE, and UMAP, all unsupervised techniques, but they seemed to focus more on the number of quotes people have rather than their political opinion.
+However, out of several dimensionality reduction techniques we have tried, only a supervised method such as [Neighbourhood components analysis](https://en.wikipedia.org/wiki/Neighbourhood_components_analysisthis) (NCA) gave us interesting results in terms of separation.
+We also tried using PCA, t-SNE, and UMAP, all unsupervised techniques, but they seemed to focus more on the number of quotes people have rather than their political opinion.
 This is most likely because despite the fact that we did not explicitly include number of quotes, more quoted politicians expressed a sentiment towards more topics, and they were clustered together in the reduced space as a result.